 - Not using headlights at night

 - An illegal turn

-This means that you may not necessarily need hard evidence that the responsible driver was intoxicated in order to hold them liable for your damages.
+This means that you may not necessarily need hard evidence that the responsible driver was intoxicated to hold them liable for your damages.
 If a responding officer issued a DUI to the other driver, this certainly may be used as evidence in your case.
 However, even with no such criminal charges against the responsible driver, proof that they caused your accident by breaking a traffic law may establish their liability in a personal injury case.

 When a Shreveport drunk driving accident lawyer from the Morris Bart law firm represents you, we can investigate the accident and gather proof of liability.
 This may include:

 - Photos, video footage, or a police report from the accident